MashMB/filenames/README.md

 and show statistics in the text box on the right.

-Using rename operation (Start button) will rename files in chosen directory with given pattern by user (files to rename will be sorted in ascending order by **file creation date**).
-All statistics of operation will be showed in the text box on the right.
+Using rename operation (Start button) will rename files in chosen directory with given by user pattern (files to rename will be sorted in ascending order by **file creation date**).
+All statistics of operation will be shown in the text box on the right.

 ### 1. Continuous mode, Files with extension
 Extension specified by user: **txt**

 Core name specified by user: **text_file_**

 Start number (format) specified by user: **0001**

 Directory before rename operation: